saikyun/cljs-vscode-extension-hello-world/README.md

+# Minimal CLJS VSCode extension using shadow-cljs.

-# CLJS translation of the "Hello World Minimal Sample" for VSCODE
+This is a CLJS translation of the "Hello World Minimal Sample" for VSCode.
 Original repo: https://github.com/Microsoft/vscode-extension-samples/tree/master/helloworld-minimal-sample

 # Installation